 Notice of Self Storage Sale Please take

-Notice of Self Storage Sale Please take notice US Storage Centers - Duluth located at 3210 W. Michigan St., Duluth, MN 55806 intends to hold an auction of storage units in default of payment.
-The sale will occur as an online auction via www.storagetreasures.com on 1/18/2023 at 10:00am.
+Notice of Self Storage Sale Please take notice Five Star Storage - Haines Rd located at 4414 Haines Rd, Duluth, MN 55811 intends to hold an auction of storage units in default of payment.
+The sale will occur as an online auction via www.storageauctions.com on 1/19/2023 at 2:00pm.
 Unless stated otherwise the description of the contents are household goods and furnishings.
-Kayla Burch; Terease Born; Shannon Martens; Andrew Wise; Charlotte Gordon.
+Keith Thompson; Ben Potter; Kensey Dieter; Jim Pederson; Ross Delbecchio; Patrick Fleming; David Jeanette; Terry Letourneau; Jim Pederson; Ken Browall; Tim Davich; Rick Kovala.
+All property is being stored at the above self-storage facility.
 This sale may be withdrawn at any time without notice.
 Certain terms and conditions apply.
 See manager for details.
-(Dec.
-31, 2022; Jan 7, 2023) 139225
+(Jan.
+4 & 11, 2023) 137071